-Although market returns for fiscal year 2021 exceeded expectations, several risks remain along with opportunities to further strengthen the health of the plans, particularly the statewide retirement plans.
+Although market returns for fiscal year 2021 exceeded expectations, an increase in gloomy developments during 2022 has caused several risks to materialize in the economy which could impact retirement plans.
+This highlights the need to explore opportunities to further strengthen the health of the plans, particularly the statewide retirement and OPEB plans.